 Most mathematics units will be assessed by a written invigilated exam.
-These will be of one hour and 45 minutes duration and consist of three questions, each worth 25 marks.
+This excludes reading courses (C2.3 and C2.6) and those assessed by mini-project (C3.9, C5.4 and C6.5).
+Written examinations will be of one hour and 45 minutes duration and consist of three questions, each worth 25 marks.
 Students may submit answers to as many questions as they wish, but only the best two answers will count towards the final mark for the paper.